anon-blue/anon.blue/README.txt

 ?????????????????????????????????????????0sdf000ddddddddddddddddddddddddddwqweew
 ????????????????????????well'yes.,,,,,,,,.,.,.,.,.,,,.,.

  Hey,did you like play Minecraft?         yes i did.
-WHen can we pley it again?
+WHen can wgregeergwewewrgrr ewertweterrhlhjjakhdfljkhasflkjhadskfjhalsdjhflkjhadsljfhljadhjhfaljhs